jjfantini/openBBr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of openBBr is to ...
+The goal of openBBr is to to utilize the OpenBB SDK in an R accesbile function.
+This package allows the use of the SDK endpoints as functions or ability to deploy as a plumber API.

 ## Installation